 - CERCLA and RCRA regulatory support

-- Developing and maintaining environmental databases
+- Maintaining environmental databases

-- Technical report preparation and technical editing
+- Technical report preparation

 - 40-hour HAZWOPER